-The concept of resources has been developed across many established areas of work, in economics, biology and ecology, computer science, management, and human resources for example - linked to the concepts of competition, sustainability, conservation, and stewardship.
-In application within human society, commercial or non-commercial factors require resource allocation through resource management.
+The concept of resources has been developed across many established areas of work, in computer science, management, and human resources for example - linked to the concepts of competition, sustainability, conservation, and stewardship.
+In application within human society, commercial or non-commercial factors require management]].

-The concept of a resource can also be tied to the direction of leadership over resources, this can include the things leaders have responsibility for over the human resources, with management, help, support or direction such as in charge of a professional group, technical experts, innovative leaders, archiving expertise, academic management, association management, business management, healthcare management, military management, public administration, spiritual leadership and social networking administrator.
+The concept of resources can also be tied to the direction of leadership over resources; this may include human resources issues, for which leaders are responsible, in managing, supporting, or directing those matters and the resulting necessary actions.
+For example, in the cases of professional groups, innovative leaders and technical experts in archiving expertise, academic management, association management, business management, management, administration management, public administration, spiritual leadership and social administration.

 Economic versus biological